ThomasFosterBI/Demos-and-Samples/README.md

-# DAX-and-PowerQuery
+# Demos and Samples
-Any DAX or Power Query used as samples or demos in posts on FosterBI.co.uk
+Any samples or demos usedin posts on FosterBI.co.uk